Accessible Switzerland and Austria: The 2 Alpine Nations extend largely along the northern ridges of the Alps that separates them both from Italy.

 A tour of Austria will include Vienna, Salzburg, Innsbruck in 8 days and will allow you to have a complete view of the country.

-Wien or Vienna, which was the imperial capital until a century ago, has some of the greatest monuments in Europe, palaces that date back to the main moments of the Empire’s millennial history, parks and gardens that rival Paris and Versailles.
+Vienna, which was the imperial capital until a century ago, has some of the greatest monuments in Europe, palaces that date back to the main moments of the Empire’s millennial history, parks and gardens that rival Paris and Versailles.

 Vienna’s public transport network is equipped with low-floor trams and buses while the metro has all stations equipped with lifts.